man0l/nextjs-boilerplate-directory/README.md

-# AI Tools Directory
+# SaaS Boilerplate Starters Directory

-A modern, SEO-optimized directory website showcasing the best AI tools.
+A modern, SEO-optimized directory website showcasing the best SaaS boilerplate and starter templates.
 Built with Next.js for optimal performance and search engine visibility.
-This project can be easily adapted for any niche by modifying the data source.
+This project helps developers kickstart their SaaS projects with production-ready templates.

 ## Features